 People affected by mitochondrial disease may also suffer from dystonia – uncontrollable and sometimes painful muscle spasms caused by incorrect signals from the brain.
-To mark Dystonia Awareness Week (May 5th - 13th) we've put together 10 facts about the disorder and its link to mitochondrial conditions.
+To mark Dystonia Awareness Week (3rd-11th May) we are sharing 10 facts about the disorder and its link to mitochondrial conditions.

-- Dystonia is one of a range of different movement disorders common in mitochondrial disease.
+Dystonia is one of a range of different movement disorders common in mitochondrial diseases.

-- In a study of children with mitochondrial disease and a movement disorder, dystonia was the most common.
+In a study of children with mitochondrial dysfunction and a movement disorder, dystonia was the most common.

-- The same study revealed that in adult patients with mitochondrial disease and a movement disorder, dystonia was the second most common.
+The same study revealed that in adult patients with mito disease and a movement disorder, dystonia was the second most common.